Karl Monies: ‘ceramic is both a benevolent and malevolent material’

 Over video call, Monies is showing me a series of new works on paper laid out on the floor, for an upcoming show at the local Bricks Gallery He describes them as ‘watercolours with a layer of epoxy resin on top so they become glossy’.
 They are an extension of his fabric pieces called Comforts; ‘like comfort blankets’, he says, holding up a flag-like quilt festooned with icons and symbols reminiscent of military honours, appliquéd with a regal fringed sash.
 The series has an echo of Duchamp’s readymades.
-‘Making existing meaning obsolete and creating a new hierarchy or identity’, as Monies puts it, is an approach that extends throughout his work, which spans ceramics, textile art, jewellery, furniture and more.
+‘Making existing meaning obsolete and creating a new hierarchy or identity’, as Monies puts it, is an approach that extends throughout his work, which spans innovative use of ceramics, textile art, jewellery, furniture and more.

 Monies has been working on his Comforts series since 2014.
 ‘It was my first step into something that you could activate, or use, in a way,’ he says.
 Working in series, exploring iterations, is a creative process he has leaned into over the years.
 He is fascinated by the delineation of useful design and decorative art.
 Today, we are specifically talking about his new series of stoneware vessels – what he calls a ‘historically heavy, loaded material’.
 Rudimentary, charmingly naïve and era-ambiguous: Monies’ vessels are imbued with mystery and functionality in equal measure, transmitting a sort of pure joy from the process of simply being made.
 Cylindrical kegs, stoppered vases, pots, urns, and jugs; the containers carry history.
 Receptacles for the preservation of sacred bodies, chalices, libation vessels for resurrecting the dead, carafes for carrying the water of life.